Bailiffs And High Court Writs (HCEO).

 • The bailiff CALLED THE POLICE

-If a bailiff claims to have contacted the police, you have the option to obtain the call details from the police CAD (Computer Aided Dispatch) system by contacting them on 101.
-This not only verifies whether the bailiff made the call, but also reveals the content of their communication with the police.
-Section 45 of the Data Protection Act 2018 ensures your entitlement to this information, provided that the police have not issued a crime number.
-It's worth noting that bailiffs may use this tactic to instil fear, suggesting police intervention.
-You can utilise police information in legal proceedings if a bailiff contradicts it in a defence witness statement.
+If a bailiff says he called the police, then you can get the call details from the police CAD (Computer Aided Dispatch) by calling them on 101.
+That not only confirms whether the bailiff called the police, but it also says what the bailiff said to them.
+Section 45 of the Data Protection Act 2018 says you are entitled to this information, provided the police have yet to give a crime number.
+It is a bailiff's tactic to scare you into thinking the police will be coming.
+You can use police information in legal proceedings if a bailiff contradicts it in a defence witness statement.

 • Learn More